Bridging Prediction and Attribution: Identifying Forward and Backward Causal Influence Ranges Using Assimilative Causal Inference: Mathematical Details and Schematic Illustration of the Forward CIR Framework

-obtained from $\delta$ as a function of lagged observational time $T'=h(\tau)=t+\tau(T-t)\in[t,T]$ for arbitrary $t\in[0,T]$.
-Then, as the composition between a weakly LSC function (relative entropy) and weakly continuous functions (backward interpolation PDFs and $h(\tau)=t+\tau(T-t)$), $\delta^{\text{\normalfont{f}}}(\tau;t)$ is a weakly LSC function on $[0,1]$ for each $t\in[0,T]$.
-This weak lower semi-continuity implies that $\delta^{\text{\normalfont{f}}}(\tau;t)$ is also weakly measurable on $[0,1]$ for each $t\in[0,T]$ \cite{diestel1977vector, hytnen2016analysis}.
-Although one might consider attempting to establish that it is also almost surely separably valued to apply Pettis' measurability theorem and conclude strong measurability \cite{pettis1938integration}, this step is unnecessary in our setting.
-For separable spaces, weak and strong measurability coincide, and the space of Borel probability measures defined over a Polish state space, such as the one considered in this work, is itself Polish \cite{mo20919, se776638}, as established by Prokhorov's theorem \cite{van2003probability, kechris1995classical, parthasarathy2005probability}.
-As such, the forward CIR metric defined in \eqref{eq:forward_CIR_metric} is a measurable function of $\tau \in \mathrm{I}$ for each $t \in [0, T]$.
+for $\tau\in\mathrm{I}=[0,1]$ and arbitrary $t\in[0,T]$.
+Then, as the composition between a weakly LSC function (relative entropy) and weakly continuous functions (backward interpolation PDFs and $h(\tau)=t+\tau(T-t)$), $\delta^{\text{\normalfont{f}}}(\tau;t)$ is a weakly LSC function on $\mathrm{I}$ for each $t\in[0,T]$.
+This weak lower semi-continuity implies that $\delta^{\text{\normalfont{f}}}(\tau;t)$ is also weakly measurable \cite{diestel1977vector, hytnen2016analysis}.
+One way to establish strong measurability now is to prove that it is also almost surely separably valued as to apply Pettis' measurability theorem \cite{pettis1938integration}, however this step is unnecessary in our setting.
+For separable spaces, weak and strong measurability coincide, and the space of Borel probability measures defined over a Polish state space is itself Polish, as established by Prokhorov's theorem \cite{van2003probability, kechris1995classical, parthasarathy2005probability}.
+As such, the forward CIR metric defined in \eqref{eq:forward_CIR_metric} is a measurable function of $\tau \in \mathrm{I}$ for each $t \in [0, T]$. \end{remarkapp}